TG-07/face_tracking/README.md

 - **Cons:**
   - Less stable and can drift if misclassified initially.

+## Results
+The processed videos are saved in the output directory.
+Note that there is no output for data/2 because the face recognition algorithm failed to detect a face in the reference image due to its quality.

 ## Limitations

 - The accuracy of face detection and recognition is influenced by the quality of the input video and reference image.
 Low-quality videos may result in missed face detections.